Ontotext-AD/now-docs/_v1_0_0-docs/data-behind.md

   * Plant

 ##### Subclasses
-Used to add more specific class information for particular entity.
+To Used to add more specific class information for particular entity.
 So far this information is for display purposes only.
 Currently there are 28 subclasses in the schema:
   * Artist (subclass of Person)
   * Athlete (subclass of Person)
   * Company (subclass of Organization)